gap-actions/update-gh-pages/README.md

   - Set to `false` to only update the information on the website and not the website code itself.
     This can be useful if you have made modifications to it.
   - default: `true`
+- `dry-run`:
+  - Set to `true` to create an archive containing the website instead of pushing to the `gh-pages` branch.
+  - default: `false`

 ### Example